- Category: Materials

 - Select material that you want to use in your game

-- click right button on the material and choose duplicate (if you want to copy) or create material instance (if you want to extend material and modify parameters).
+- Click the right button on the material and choose duplicate (if you want to copy) or create a material instance (if you want to extend the material and modify parameters).

 - Move the newly created material into your project folder.

-Cracked ground is the most advanced use of the Ice Cool package.
-This material is prepared to be used as ground.
+The cracked ground is the most advanced use of the Ice Cool package.
+This material is prepared to be used as a ground.
 The UV coordinates of ice texture are calculated in the world space so the material can be used regardless of mapping or ground size.
 There are multiple types of this material prepared for fulfil the requirements of quality and platform type that game targeting.
-Demo allows to see differences between every type of the material by pressing keys 1-7 on the example map .
+The demo allows seeing differences between every type of the material by pressing keys 1-7 on the example map.

 |Opaque Unlit||Material parameters||Cubemap||All|